-Heading from the picturesque village of Culross, this section of the Fife Pilgrim Way offers many opportunities to enjoy historic pilgrimage sites, nature’s delights and stunning views over the Firth of Forth.
+This Fife Pilgrim Way section offers many opportunities to enjoy historic pilgrimage sites, nature’s delights and panormaic views over the Firth of Forth.
 The start of this long-distance walking route can be found in Culross Play Park which is next to West Car Park.
-Culross is Scotland’s most complete example of a burgh of the 17th and 18th centuries and is worth exploring.
-Much of Culross is under the guardianship of the National Trust for Scotland and you’ll find locations used in the filming of ‘Outlander’.

 The Culross to Dunfermline path follows the shore, with views across the Forth and Torry Bay Local Nature Reserve.
 From Torryburn the path follows an attractive hedge-lined old road, before heading inland.
 The route takes in a variety of habitats, including woodland and farmland.
-As walkers head east look out for a first glimpse of Dunfermline Abbey.
-Once in Scotland’s newest city of Dunfermline, the route winds through beautiful Pittencrieff Park with its parkland, wooded glen, formal gardens, café and resident peacocks.
-North Queensferry is an alternative starting point for the Fife Pilgrim Way.
-Visit our North Queensferry to Dunfermline section to find out more.
+As walkers head east look out for a first glimpse of Dunfermline Abbey with its distinctive tower.
+Once in Scotland’s newest city of Dunfermline, the route winds through beautiful Pittencrieff Park.
+The park has so many different areas: parkland, a wooded glen, formal gardens, café and its famous resident peacocks.

 Before you set out why not read the Story of Fife Pilgrim Kingdom to find out more about Culross’s colourful heritage of Christianity and coal.
-Visit our online shop to purchase a Fife Pilgrim Way Map or Guide Book.
-You can also walk the Fife Pilgrim Way in the company of the Fife Pilgrim Pastor, visit his webpage to find out more.
+Visit our online shop to purchase a Fife Pilgrim Way Map or guidebook.
+And before you set off please read our Access Page section for guidance on how to enjoy the countryside safely and responsibly.

 ‘Item, offerit [by James IV] to Sanct Serfis fertur, 14 shillings.’
-(Historical account, dated 5 October 1511, of King James IV’s visit to St Serf’s shrine)
+(Historical account, dated 5 October 1511, of King James IV’s visit to St Serf’s shrine).

 Culross was one of the starting points for pilgrims journeying across Fife to St Andrews.
-It was also a pilgrim destination due to its links with two local deities, Saints Serf and Kentigern (later St Mungo of Glasgow).
+It was also a pilgrim destination itself, due to its links with two local deities, Saints Serf and Kentigern (later St Mungo of Glasgow).

 According to legend, Saint Serf moved to Culross having slain a dragon that was terrorising the residents of Strathearn.
 Meanwhile, Saint Kentigern was born here after his pregnant mother was washed ashore at Culross having narrowly escaped being murdered by her father.